syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ### Scroll button support on toolbar

-The Rich Text Editor provides support to scroll the benind the Toolbar visible items .The IsScrollButtonVisible Property help to enable and disable the scroll button on the Toolbar.
-The default value of IsScrollButtonVisible is false.The following code example explains how to customize the toolbar appearance.
+The Rich Text Editor provides support to scroll behind the Toolbar visible items.
+The IsScrollButtonVisible Property helps to enable and disable the scroll button on the Toolbar.
+The default value of IsScrollButtonVisible is false.
+The following code example explains how to customize the toolbar appearance.

 {% tabs %}